Ron Swoboda

 Ronald Alan Swoboda (born June 30, 1944) is an American former professional baseball player and television sports color commentator.
 He played in Major League Baseball as an outfielder from 1965 through 1973, most notably as a member of the New York Mets team that became known as the Miracle Mets when they rose from being perennial losers to defeat the favored Baltimore Orioles in the 1969 World Series for one of the most improbable upsets in World Series history.
-Swoboda performed one of the most impressive defensive plays of the series in the ninth inning of Game 4 to help preserve a Mets victory.
+Swoboda executed one of the most impressive defensive plays of the series in the ninth inning of Game 4 to help preserve a Mets victory.
 He also played for the Montreal Expos and the New York Yankees.

 Major league debut

 Swoboda was born in Baltimore, Maryland where he graduated from Sparrows Point High School.
-He then played for one season at the University of Maryland, and after an impressive showing in the AAABA tournament in Johnstown, Pennsylvania, Swoboda was offered a $35,000 contract to sign with the New York Mets and scout Pete Gebrian on September 5, 1963.
+He then played for one season at the University of Maryland, and after an impressive showing in the AAABA tournament in Johnstown, Pennsylvania, Swoboda was offered a $35,000 contract to sign with the New York Mets by scout Pete Gebrian on September 5, 1963.

 Swoboda spent only one season in the Mets' farm system in AA with the Williamsport Mets before making the Major League team in spring training, 1965.
 At the age of 20 he made his major league debut as a pinch hitter in the season opener, and lined out in his only at-bat.
 He pinch hit, again, in the second game of the season, this time hitting an 11th-inning home run (the Mets still lost, as the Houston Astros had scored four runs in the top of the inning).
 He homered again in his first at-bat on April 18, giving him two home runs in his first four Major League at-bats.

 Swoboda hit 15 home runs by the All-Star break, the most ever by a Mets rookie in the first half of a season until Pete Alonso broke his record with 25 home runs in 2019.
-He commented during a television interview that he loved hitting fastballs; then he began seeing a lot more breaking balls and hit only four more home runs in the season.
+Swoboda commented during a television interview that he loved hitting fastballs; then he began seeing a lot more breaking balls and hit only four more home runs in the season.
 Still, his 19 home runs stood as a Mets rookie record until Darryl Strawberry's 26 in 1983.
 His rookie fielding percentage was a below-league-average .947, however, he had nine outfield assists.
 For his efforts, he was selected to the 1965 Topps All-Star Rookie Team.
 His 1966 Topps baseball card was imprinted with a gold trophy symbol.
 In the 1966 movie Penelope, Natalie Wood, as the title character, opens a pack of 1966 Topps baseball cards, sees Swoboda's rookie card, and asks police lieutenant Horatio Bixbee (Peter Falk) "Who's Ron Swoboda?"